 I tried it out on a stream that is small enough I usually fish it with an 11' rod.
 At the time I had thought it much too small for the 13'+ rod that I had previously used for pesca mosca Valsesiana.
 (I have since learned that I can use the long rod, short line technique on smaller streams than I would have imagined.)
 As a compromise, I used a 360 rod and the size 4 Sunline Hi-Vis Fluorocarbon line instead of a heavy horsehair pesca mosca Valsesiana line.
 I also had some new flies.
 I was as ready to try small stream pesca mosca Valsesiana as I was going to be.

 One of the authentic Valsesian flies that Andrea sent me is tied with a blue thread body.
 He also mentioned one time that the trout on a recent fishing trip particularly liked the blue fly.
-I have occasionaly wondered, and there have been several threads in various fly fishing forums asking why there were no blue flies.
+I have occasionally wondered why there were no blue flies.
 Well, there are in Valsesia, and what's more, they work.

 |Sakasa Kebari Blue||Sakasa Copperbari|